-An employee absent for 5 or more consecutive days because of a job-related illness or injury must request family and medical leave (FMLA), temporary disability leave (TDL), or unpaid personal leave (UPL), as applicable.
+An employee absent for more than five consecutive days because of a job-related illness or injury must request family and medical leave (FMLA), temporary disability leave (TDL), or unpaid personal leave (UPL), as applicable.
+Workers' Compensation is not a form of leave.
 An employee eligible for workers' compensation wage benefits, and not on assault leave, shall indicate whether he or she chooses to: